Attackers posing as journalists shoot dead ex-Muslim politicians in India

-Three attackers chanting Jai Shri Ram, the Hindu slogan that has become a murder cry, kill Atiq Ahmed and his brother Khalid Azim while they were talking to reporters in northern Uttar Pradesh state.
+Three assailants, chanting a slogan that has become the war cry of militant Hindus, shot dead Atiq Ahmed and his brother Khalid Azim while they were talking to reporters in northern Uttar Pradesh state.

-A former member of India's parliament, Atiq Ahmed, and his brother, have been killed in assassination in front of media and police, an event that was caught by television cameras in northern Uttar Pradesh state.
+A former member of India's parliament and his brother -- both gangsters-turned-politicians -- have been assassinated in front of media and police in an incident caught on live TV in the northern Uttar Pradesh state.

 At least two gunmen were seen firing from point-blank range while Ahmed was talking to reporters.
-A footage that went viral shows shooters firing and chanting 'Jai Shri Ram' [Hail deity Ram].
+The shocking footage that went viral shows shooters firing and chanting 'Jai Shri Ram' [Hail deity Ram].
 The shooters were immediately caught by the policemen.

-The religious slogan has been turned by Hindu extremists and lynch mobs into a murder cry while attacking minority Muslims and their mosques.
+The religious slogan has been turned by Hindu extremists and lynch mobs into a war cry while attacking minority Muslims and their mosques.

 Three assailants identified as Arun Maurya, Naveen Tiwari and Sonu have surrendered to police, Times Now news website reported.